-If you oppose the development of multi-unit dwellings on this land resulting in the devastating loss of mature trees, displacement of wildlife, increased traffic and safety issues, too much demand on water supply and loss of diminishing coastal forest.
+If you oppose the development on this land resulting in the devastating loss of mature trees, displacement of wildlife, increased traffic and safety issues, too much demand on water supply and loss of diminishing coastal forest.

 Want to do more?
 We've made it easy!
 Email us at ProtectColumbiaBeach@gmail.com and we'll forward example letters and a contact list.

 We, the undersigned, oppose the subdivision application proposed for the 23-acre parcel of land bordering the French Creek Estuary (Qualicum-side) and request that the Regional District of Nanaimo and Ministry of Transportation and Infrastructure deny any planning application to place multi-unit dwellings on this land.
 This pending development will negatively impact this ecologically sensitive land and is not compatible with the existing character of the community.

 The Save French Creek Estuary Land petition to Regional District of Nanaimo, Chair: Bill Veenhof, Joe Stanhope, et al; MOTI, Michael Pearson was written by French Creek Estuary Lands and is in the category Local Government at GoPetition.